Ph.D. programme in Theoretical Computer Science

 What is JEST?

 The Joint Entrance Screening Test in Theoretical Computer Science is a test conducted across the country each year, usually on one day in the month of February.
-For JEST 2011 TCS on 20 February 2011 there were approximately 2000 applicants.

 Who is eligible?